Life under Islamic State in Iraq's Falluja: danger, rage and profit

 Militants driving trucks with Islamic State banners water trees by the roadside.
 The group employs cleaners to remove garbage from streets with pavements painted to match Islamic State's black and white flags.

-In Fallujah, even the subsidized flour at state shops comes in sacks bearing Islamic State's logo.
+In Fallujah, even the subsidised flour at state shops comes in sacks bearing Islamic State's logo.

 Aside from their efforts to run Falluja like a state, Islamic State militants see it as a strategic asset in their drive to redraw the map of the Middle East.